p3ro/hangman/README.md

 Finally through the menu the player can see statistics about the length of words in the current dictionary(Details->Dictionary), information about the 5 last rounds(Details->Rounds) and can forfeit the current game and see the solution (Details->Solve), in which case the game registers as a lost game for the player.

-The app is made using Java version 17.0.2, JavaFX-18, json-simple-1.1.1